31 bodies, some decomposing, found at Indiana funeral home - NewsBreak

 JEFFERSONVILLE, Ind.
 (AP) — Police are investigating after more than 30 bodies, some decomposing, were found inside a southern Indiana funeral home.

-Police in the Louisville suburb of Jeffersonville responded to Lankford Funeral Home and Family Center on Friday evening and found 31 bodies, including some “in the advanced stages of decomposition,” Maj.
-Isaac Parker said.
+Police in Jeffersonville responded to Lankford Funeral Home and Family Center on Friday evening and found 31 bodies.

-He said the county coroner’s office had reported a strong odor emanating from the building.
-Inside, officers wearing hazmat gear found bodies “in different places around the building.”
-Some of the bodies had been at the funeral home since March, Parker said.
-Police also found the cremated remains of 16 people.
+Maj.
+Isaac Parker said some of the bodies were “in the advanced stages of decomposition.”
+Some had been at the funeral home since March.

-“It was a very unpleasant scene,” Parker said.
-“The conditions were not good.”
+Parker says the owner of the funeral home has been speaking with police.
+The owner has not responded to a request for comment from the Associated Press.Copyright 2022 Nexstar Media Inc. All rights reserved.
+This material may not be published, broadcast, rewritten, or redistributed.